 We made the decision, at the end of 2011, to home educate her, and then continued to do so when we learned about us potentially moving to the USA as part of the sale of Beetil to Citrix.

-At the current time (mid 2023) our oldest has finished school (2020), enjoyed a gap year (in 2021, when New Zealand’s borders were still closed due to the Covid-19 pandemic), consisting of a couple of retail jobs and gaining experience in local theatres helping with sets and costumes, and in February 2022 commenced a degree in production design at VCA, University of Melbourne.
-They are now happily living in Australia enjoying the wonderful city of Melbourne and the amazing arts scene there.
+Our oldest child, Charlie, returned to the school they’d been at before we left for the USA and completed their education there in 2020.
+They enjoyed a gap year in 2021, when New Zealand’s borders were still closed due to the Covid-19 pandemic, consisting of a couple of retail jobs and gaining experience in local theatres helping with sets and costumes, and in February 2022 commenced a degree in production design at VCA, University of Melbourne.
+They completed their degree in early 2025 and have been extremely busy in a range of arts projects (check out their website here).
+Now (2026) they are undertaking further education at VCA.

 Our second born daughter, on our return from living in California, decided to try school in 2015 and enjoyed a year and a half at the same school as her older sister, but in 2016 decided to return to home education.
-Then, half way through 2020, she decided to enter high school in year 10 and is now coming to the end of year 13, their final year of High School, and has loved it.
-She loves physics, maths and outdoor education.
-She coaches around 10 hours a week at a local gym, teaching a range of ages gymnastics and free-running, the latter of which she enjoys doing a couple of times a week.
-She is looking forward to starting University in 2024 – at this stage she’s looking at staying in Wellington and undertaking a maths degree at Victoria University.
+Then, half way through 2020, she decided to enter high school in year 10 and loved it.
+She’s now in her third year at Victoria University Wellington, doing a double major in mathematics and computer science, as well as coaching children in gymnastics at a local gym, and doing maths tutoring.
+She loves to be active and plays tennis, runs (I have enjoyed a couple of events with her now!), surfs, snowboards, tumbles and does ‘free running’ and climbs (bouldering at a local place in Wellington).

-Our youngest daughter, also went to school for a year on our return from the US, but then enjoyed a care-free childhood of natural learning, surrounded by a great community of friends.
+Our youngest daughter, also went to school for a year on our return, but then enjoyed a care-free childhood of natural learning, surrounded by a great community of friends.
 She loved home education, with wonderful friends and weekly activities of STEM and drama classes, as well as the freedom to spend hours on digital art and animation.
-She followed her sister’s footsteps at the beginning of this year, by going to high school and is thriving there.
+She followed her sister’s footsteps at the beginning of 2023, by going to high school and is thriving there.

 Over the years we’ve been fortunate to have my parents visit once every two years and they’ve seen so much of New Zealand on their visits.